 Group work is an essential part of modern-day public administration and a major part of this course.
 Permanent work groups will be formed early in the semester.
-The groups will be tasked with performing special assignments and leading seminar discussions on assigned readings.
-This aspect of the seminar is meant to increase engagement and hone important technical and collaborative skills.
+These groups will perform special assignments and lead seminar discussions on assigned readings.
+This aspect of the course is meant to increase engagement and hone important technical and collaborative skills.
 Completing group assignments on time is a collective responsibility.
 All group members should work together on this.
-Students should also rely on their group for support when needed.
-For example, students who miss a class should reach out to their group mates for details on what was missed and copies of lecture notes and handouts.
+Students should also call on their group mates when support is needed.
+For example, students who miss a class should reach out to their group mates for a rundown on what they missed and to obtain copies of any lecture notes and handouts.
 The instructor will assess the quality of group work at semester's end and assign grades accordingly.
 These grades will count 10 percent of the final course grade.

 The main group activity is leading in-class discussions on assigned readings.
 Each group should prepare a brief PowerPoint slide set to structure their in-class discussion.
-The PowerPoint set should be emailed to me by noon on the day before the reading is scheduled for in-class discussion.
-Each individual reading should be discussed for approximately 10 minutes, but the group can adjust the time spent on each reading in order to devote more time to important readings.
-Note: all group members are collectively responsible for submitting PowerPoint sets on time and for leading effective in-class discussions.
-All group members should work together on this.
+The PowerPoint set should be emailed to me by noon on the day before the in-class discussion is scheduled.
+Each individual reading should be discussed, but the group is encouraged to adjust the time spent on each reading to devote more time to important readings and linking themes.
+Note: all group members are collectively responsible for submitting PowerPoint sets on time and for leading effective in-class discussions, as mentioned above.